sorgerlab/indra/doc/getting_started.rst

     indranet_assembler = IndraNetAssembler(statements=stmts)
     indranet = indranet_assembler.make_model()

-The indranet object is an instance of a childclass of a Networkx graph object, making all networkx graph methods available for the indranet object.
+The `indranet` object is an instance of a child class of a networkx graph object, making all networkx graph methods available for the indranet object.
 Each edge in the has an edge dictionary with meta data from the statement.

-The indranet graph has methods to map it to other graph types.
-Here we export it to a signed graph:
+The `indranet` graph has methods to map it to other graph types.
+Here we export it to a signed graph which is represents directed edges with positive or negative polarity signs:

 ..
 Also update code in tests/test_docs_code.py:test_getting_started